Persits Software, Inc. Web Site

 PdfAnnot objField = objDoc.Form.FindField("Receipt");

-objField.SetFieldValue( objField.FieldOnValue, null )
+objField.SetFieldValue( objField.FieldOnValue, null );// "on" state

 // Credit card type (radio buttons)